tweag/cardano-conformance-testing-of-consensus/docs/design.md

 ### Design

-We will ship three separate tools:
+We will ship three separate CLI tools:

-1. Test Generator (testgen)
+1. Test Generator (`testgen`)
-2. Test Runner (runner)
+2. Test Runner (`runner`)
-3. Shrink Viewer (shrinkview)
+3. Shrink Viewer (`shrinkview`)

-The purpose of `testgen` is to generate test cases.
-Testgen will be a CLI tool which accepts arguments to select a specific class of tests, and potentially some test-specific tuning knobs (to eg, change the "difficulty" of the test.)
-Each class of tests will have an associated `Gen`erator, which testgen will invoke to instantiate a specific instance of the test class.
-Testgen will output a test file, the contents of which will contain a point schedule and (mechanical) description of the property which needs to pass.
+The purpose of `testgen` is to generate test cases; it accepts arguments to select a specific class of tests, and potentially some test-specific tuning knobs (to eg, change the "difficulty" of the test.)
+Each class of tests will have an associated `Gen`erator, which `testgen` will invoke to instantiate the test class.
+Its output will be a test file containing a point schedule and a (mechanical) description of the property which needs to pass.

 <!-- TODO(sandy): how do we serialize properties? -->

-The `runner` CLI tool accepts a test file (as output by `testgen`) and a *shrink index* (see @sec:shrinking), and spins up simulated peers corresponding to the embedded point schedule.
+The `runner` tool accepts a test file (as output by `testgen`) and a *shrink index* (see @sec:shrinking), and spins up simulated peers corresponding to the embedded point schedule.
 The `runner` tool will then output a [topology